-Weather note: Panhandle gardens can be battered by serious hail during June.
-After plants take their beating, prune back the damage.
+Hail weather note: Although hail can occur in any month when the conditions are right, hail occurs most often during the growing months.
+The most probable time for hail to fall in the Texas Panhandle is mid-April through mid-July, with peak hail occurrences happening at the end of May to early June (Weather in Texas: the Essential Handbook, by George Bomar), Panhandle gardens can be battered by serious hail during May and June when the weather is transitioning from spring to summer.
+After plants take their beating, prune back the damaged leaves, stems and branches, as needed.
+Depending on the plant and season, the garden may loose that season's flower display.
 In most cases, new growth will emerge quickly.
 Boost plants with compost tea, liquid humate or other organic foliar spray for disaster relief.
 Plants need special emergency care to quickly spring back and look their best during the remainder of the growing season.

 Week One and Two

 Mulch mow the lawn when the grass blades reach the upper height for your turf type.
 For buffalo grass, do not mow more than once a month, and that often only for show lawns.

 May, June and July are prime months for establishing or re-seeding warm season grass turf areas.

 If you must do some planting, you might still enjoy success, depending on summers severity.
 Buy your plants in gallon containers or larger.
 The little 2-inch container plants may not survive when planted in the heart of summer’s heat.
 When purchasing plants in the larger container, purchase a larger root ball.
 Be sure to check the root ball to insure it’s not root bound.